-What Can Be Done If An Insurance Company Acts In Bad Faith?
+What Can Be Done If An Insurance Company Denies a Claim?

 A legal fight against an insurance company requires special knowledge to help balance the playing field whereas an insurance company will have a large complement of personnel with understanding of the insurance guidelines, laws, regulations, and rules, in addition to the legal process and almost endlessly deep pockets.
 These strengths create a David v.
 Goliath type situation just when the insured person needs help the most.